The Miami of Central America

 Casco viejo is the historical town of Panama City and a UNESCO protected district.
 Not more than ten years ago, this sector of the city was controlled by gangs, and a no-go location for tourists.
 Today, it serves as the hippest neighborhood in the city, with great restaurants, hotels, shops, and Panama City’s main nightlife spots.
 Take a morning or afternoon of your day to visit and enjoy.

+Try the restaurant at the American Trade Hotel.
+On Sundays they have an affordable brunch menu.
+Visit the beautiful churches of La Mercedes, San Jose, and San Felipe de Neri.
+They are free of charge and have beautiful interiors.
+Try out the delicious coffee at Bajareque Coffee House and visit Papaya Planet, an art space, art shop, and cafe that supports local artists.
 Also stop by this cute spot at Calle 2a Oeste.
 It is the front space of a private home building but many people come to take pictures and the tenants don’t mind.
 It is popular for its pretty aesthetic.

+We loved Casco Viejo but booked our hotel in Downtown Panama.
 Unlike Casco Viejo, this area of the city is all about the modern infrastructure, office towers, hotels, and banks.
 Downtown Panama is now comparable to Miami with attractive high rise buildings next to to the ocean.
 Most of the four and five stars hotels are also in this area.
 We were lucky enough to stay at the four star hotel Eurostars Panama City with included access to the rooftop pool, gym, spa, and breakfast with a view.

+We also visited the Panama Canal.
 There are several different tours you can take to visit the Panama Canal, but we were recommended to visit the Miraflores Visitor Center to be able to see the canal and also learn more about how it works.